 The results in Panel B indicate that the one-step-ahead log variance forecasts produced by the squared returns specification perform more poorly.
-The intercept and slope estimates suggest that the forecasts are biased, and the R-squared values now range from 19 percent for General Motors and Johnson & Johnson to 48 percent for AT&T. Comparing the R-squared values in Panels A and B, there is a reduction in explanatory power for every firm, and the reduction in R-squared is typically on the order of 0.1 or 0.2.
+The intercept and slope estimates suggest that the forecasts are biased, and the R-squared values now range from 19% for General Motors and Johnson & Johnson to 48% for AT&T. Comparing the R-squared values in Panels A and B, there is a reduction in explanatory power for every firm, and the reduction in R-squared is typically on the order of 0.1 or 0.2.
 These comparisons provide an indication of the value of using high-frequency return data to construct volatility forecasts.

 Now consider the impact of updating the volatility forecasts from the realized volatility specification (Panel A) using the contemporaneous realization of trading volume.
 The forecasts still show little evidence of bias, but there is a marked increase in the explanatory power for most firms.
-The regression R-squared values range from 50 percent for Johnson & Johnson to 71 percent for General Electric and AT&T. The ratio of the R-squared for the regression in equation (18) to the R-squared for the regression in equation (22) is, on average, 0.73.
+The regression R-squared values range from 50% for Johnson & Johnson to 71% for General Electric and AT&T. The ratio of the R-squared for the regression in Eq.

+(18) to the R-squared for the regression in Eq.
+(22) is, on average, 0.73.
 Since this ratio is unaffected by measurement error, it should provide an accurate reflection of the extent to which observing contemporaneous volume resolves the uncertainty about volatility.
 Another way to look at this is to compute the reduction in the MSE obtained by updating the log variance forecasts to account for the observed trading volume.
-On average, the reduction is 30 percent.
+On average, the reduction is 30%.
+This finding indicates that volume contains substantial information which can be used to increase the precision of contemporaneous volatility estimates.

 We observe a similar increase in explanatory power by updating the forecasts from the squared returns specification (Panel B) with contemporaneous volume.
-In this case, the average increase in the R-squared value is 0.12, and the ratio of R-squared values for the regressions in equations (18) and (22) is 0.72.
-Interestingly, for most firms, the Rsquared for the updated forecasts is comparable to the R-squared for the one-step-ahead forecasts from the realized volatility specification.
+In this case, the average increase in the R-squared value is 0.12, and the average ratio of R-squared values for the regressions in Eqs.
+(18) and (22) is 0.72.
+Interestingly, for most firms, the R-squared for the updated forecasts is comparable to the R-squared for the one-step-ahead forecasts from the realized volatility specification.
 Thus, the realization of contemporaneous trading volume is quite informative about unpredictable shocks to return volatility, even at the daily sampling frequency.
-This suggests that daily trading volume can be used in conjuction with daily returns to obtain more precise estimates of daily return volatility for situations in which the intradaily returns data needed to construct realized volatilities are unavailable.
-Of course, the updated forecasts are no longer forecasts in the usual sense.
-Like the log realized variances, they are estimates of the unobserved log variance based on both past and contemporaneous information.
-However, the motivation is the same as using the realized volatility approach to obtain a more precise proxy for daily volatility on a given day.
+This suggests that daily trading volume can be used in conjunction with daily returns to obtain more precise estimates of daily return volatility for situations in which the intradaily returns data needed to construct realized volatilities are unavailable.